DAF201/2022_fall_school_garbage/Logic.md

 Unless means if ... not ...
 >–Unless I work hard, I will fail the exam
 >
->If I do not work hard then I will fail the exam
+> If I do not work hard then I will fail the exam

 ## Tautologies, Contradictions, and Contingencies

-Tautologies: something always true, example p ∨ ¬p
+Tautologies: something always true, example p ∨ ¬ p

-Contradictions: something always false, example p ∧ ¬p
+Contradictions: something always false, example p ∧ ¬ p

 Contingency: something neither Tautologies or Contradictions, example p ⇔ q